 First, access advanced options and click on system restore.
 Select any recent System Restore Point you have created and follow on-screen instructions to complete the system restoration process.

-Performing the above solutions mostly, almost 99% fix “Getting Windows ready, Don’t turn off your computer” but unfortunately, if you still having the problem, Then Reinstall windows 10 is the last and final option to get back your system working correctly.
+Performing the above solutions mostly, almost 99% fix “Getting Windows ready, Don’t turn off your computer,” but unfortunately, if you still have the problem, Reinstall Windows 10 is the last and final option to get back your system working correctly.

 FAQ About Getting Windows Ready Don’t Turn off Your Computer